mfclabber/russian-food-recognition/README.md

 - **Modular Design:** Clear separation of data processing, model training, and evaluation modules.

 ## Application
-You can vizualize this project in application
+You can vizualize this project in [application](https://russian-food-recognition.streamlit.app/)

+or run locally:

 ```bash
 streamlit run app.py